 Once they realised Airbnb wasn’t just selling apartments for rent over the Internet but immersive travel experiences, they could start to embrace service design.
 By pursuing great service design, they could create new and exciting customer features such as ‘Neighbourhoods’.
 These travel guides are uniquely created by locals.
 They aim to educate travellers about their destination and alleviate any fears of the unknown.

-Are you ready to implement service design into your business or organisation?
+Are you ready to implement service design thinking into your business or organisation?
 Here are a few tips to get you started.

-Service design is about giving users what they want, not telling them what they need.
+Service design thinking is about giving users what they want, not telling them what they need.
 To do this effectively, you need to understand and empathise with them.
 Luckily there are many techniques to help you do this, such as persona research and user journey mapping.

 Great service should permeate throughout your whole company and not be confined to the design team.
 The best office cultures give all employees the tools and freedom to do what’s necessary to provide a great service.
 This needs to be actively created and then nurtured.
 For example, Airbnb refer to their employees as pirates.
 They are encouraged to come up with improvements to their services and then ship them.

-Service design is all about solving complex problems by providing simple solutions.
+Service design thinking is all about solving complex problems by providing simple solutions.
 All too often companies develop services that meet the needs of the business but are too complex for the user.

 Studying how and when your customers interact with your business or organisation is key to developing services that provide value, as opposed to processes that don’t.
 Customer journey mapping is a great technique to help identify user needs at every interaction point.

-We hope these tips will help you integrate service design into your business.
+We hope these tips will help you integrate service design thinking into your business.
 If you’d like more help, we’d love to hear from you!